 Think Kidneys – the national campaign to raise awareness of our kidneys – their importance for life and health and how to look after them

-In Summer 2016 we wanted to spread the word about human kidneys and just how amazing they are.
+We want to spread the word about human kidneys and just how amazing they are.

 Your kidneys are amazing …